cerb/cerb.github.io/_guides/webhooks/html-form-submit.md

 ## Enable the Webhooks plugin in Cerb

-If the webhooks plugin isn't already enabled, you can [follow these instructions](/plugins/webhooks#installation) to install it.
+If the webhooks plugin isn't already enabled, install it from the [Plugin Library](/docs/plugins/#library).

 ## Create the bot behavior in Cerb